 But if you’re in pain now which means you need to take care of yourself now.
 You must limit it ASAP.
 The pain is literally your sign to stop the habit.

-For every 15-20 minutes of sitting you need to stand, walk, lie down or exercise for about 1-2 minutes.
+For every 15-20 minutes of sitting, you’ll need to stand, walk, lie down or exercise for about 1-2 minutes.

 You don’t have to do anything that physical, you’re just trying to move around to reposition your posture and improve the circulation to your legs again.

 This may seem like a pretty frequent interval and it is.
-But it’s necessary right now so you can avoid hurting while your at your desk, driving, eating, socializing, watching media or anything similar.
+But it’s necessary right now so that you can avoid hurting while you’re at your desk, driving, eating, socializing, watching media or anything similar.

 When you can’t avoid sitting